8 Best Outdoor Swimming Places in the Helsinki Region

 Allas Sea Pool

-Apart from swimming, Allas Sea Pool hosts various events and activities in the summer season, including concerts, yoga classes, and cultural festivals.
+Apart from swimming, Allas hosts various events and activities in the summer season, including concerts, yoga classes, and cultural festivals.
 It is a fantastic place for both locals and tourists to socialize, rejuvenate, and enjoy the vibrant atmosphere.

 Swimming Stadium